 DOJ requires all award applicants to certify certain conditions prior to submitting an application or before accepting an award.
 In order to comply with the certification requirements provided in the common rules, OJP/ OVW applicants must complete and submit Form 4061/6 [PDF - 17 kb] entitled "Certification Regarding Lobbying; Debarment, Suspension and Other Responsibility Matters; Federal Taxes and Assessments; Drug-Free Workplace Requirements.
-For the COPS Office applicants must complete and submit the "COPS Office Certification" entitled "Certification Regarding Lobbying; Debarment, Suspension and Other Responsibility Matters; Federal Taxes and Assessments; Drug-Free Workplace Requirements.
-For the COPS Office applicants must complete and other Responsibility Matters; Federal Taxes and Assessments; Drug-Free Workplace Requirements; and Coordination with Affected Agencies."
+For the COPS Office applicants must complete and submit the "COPS Office Certification" entitled "Certification Regarding Lobbying; Debarment, Suspension and Other Responsibility Matters; Federal Taxes and Other Responsibility Matters; Federal Taxes and Assessments; Drug-Free Workplace Requirements; and Coordination with Affected Agencies."